-Ireland may be a land of many faiths, but they are all conservative according to this documentary on Irish beliefs.
+Ireland may be a land of many faiths but are they all conservative?

 Dr Owen Dudley Edwards examines the state of religion in Ireland and suggests some historical factors which have led to the present sectarian society.

-Ireland is a land of many faiths, passionate persuasions and and widely differing rights.
+Ireland is a land of many faiths, passionate persuasions and widely differing rights.

 This excerpt from the documentary shows a sequence of shots from differing religious ceremonies and practices including Catholic, Protestant and Jewish.

 Narrator Owen Dudley Edwards describes Irish beliefs, whatever they may be, as conservative.